aeturrell/coding-for-economists/basics-preliminaries.md

 If you have:

-- [x] installed Python, using the Anaconda distribution of Python;
+- ✅ installed Python, using the Anaconda distribution of Python;
-- [x] installed Visual Studio Code, and its Python and Pylance extensions;
+- ✅ installed Visual Studio Code, and its Python and Pylance extensions;
-- [x] written and saved 'hello_world.py' with `print('Hello World!')` in it; and
+- ✅ written and saved 'hello_world.py' with `print('Hello World!')` in it; and
-- [x] run 'hello_world.py' both in the terminal and in the Visual Studio Code interactive window, then
+- ✅ run 'hello_world.py' both in the terminal and in the Visual Studio Code interactive window, then

 you are ready to move on to the next chapter!